yaseen-asaliya/Linux_Task_1/README.md

 ### Part 2: Users, Groups and Permissions
 ***
+__
-**1. Add user: user1, set uid=601 Password: redhat.
+1. Add user: user1, set uid=601 Password: redhat.
 The user's login shell should be non-interactive. (no ssh access to server) <br>
 2. Add user1 to group TrainingGroup. <br>
 3. Add users: user2, user3.
-The Additional group of the two users: user2, user3 is the admin group Password: redhat, user 3 with root permissions**
+The Additional group of the two users: user2, user3 is the admin group Password: redhat, user 3 with root permissions
+__

 ### Part 3: SSH